gandalfthegray31/Public-Assets/Blogs/allBlogs/petabyte-scale-legacy-to-aws-a-serverless-lakehouse-you-can-actually-run/index.md

-Here’s your piece converted into a **Medium-ready article**.
-It keeps a clean structure, skimmable sections, copy-pasteable code, and **preserves external links** to official docs so readers can dive deeper.

----

 # Petabyte-Scale Legacy-to-AWS: Serverless Lakehouse, Tag-Driven FinOps, and ML on Autopilot

 **TL;DR** — A pragmatic blueprint to move *petabytes* of historical + CDC data from legacy databases (Oracle, SQL Server, Teradata, Db2, MongoDB, etc.) into an **S3-based lakehouse** using **AWS DMS → Parquet**, govern with **Lake Formation LF-tags**, query with **Athena (Iceberg)**, index with **OpenSearch Serverless**, and orchestrate **serverless ML** via **EventBridge Scheduler + Step Functions + SageMaker**.
 Cost is controlled by **S3 object tags** + **Intelligent-Tiering** + lifecycle.